markcoatsworth/readthedocs/docs/admin-manual/networking.rst

     Every Kerberos ticket contains a specific IP address within it.
     Authentication over a socket (using Kerberos) requires the socket to also specify that same specific IP address.
-Use of BIND\_ALL\_INTERFACES causes outbound connections from a multi-homed machine to originate over any of the interfaces.
+Use of ``BIND_ALL_INTERFACES`` causes outbound connections from a
+    multi-homed machine to originate over any of the interfaces.
     Therefore, the IP address of the outbound connection and the IP address in the Kerberos ticket will not necessarily match, causing the authentication to fail.
-Sites using Kerberos authentication on multi-homed machines are strongly encouraged not to enable BIND\_ALL\_INTERFACES, at least until HTCondor’s Kerberos
+Sites using Kerberos authentication on multi-homed machines are strongly encouraged not to enable ``BIND_ALL_INTERFACES``, at least until HTCondor’s Kerberos
     functionality supports using multiple Kerberos tickets together with finding the right one to match the IP address a given socket is bound to.